 Business Intelligence, of course.
-This solution helps you to identify areas within your business that can be personalized, and cost-effectively.
+This solution helps you to identify areas within your business and customer journey that can be personalized, and cost-effectively.
 For example, it may be the purchase process on your app or how your staff interacts with clients.

 Keep your staff in-the-know

 Empowered with knowledge, your team can better trouble-shoot issues, adapt to customer needs and behaviors, and, thus, increase customer satisfaction level and improve sales.
 For example, this could be as simple as allowing shoppers to shop independently or providing assistance.
 Knowing that your shoppers prefer home delivery over pick up or having an option to do so.
 Or even as complicated as offering recommendations based on previous choices.

 Connect the right way

 Sales and marketing probably make up a significant chunk of your budget.
 That’s why it’s vital that they’re effective.
-No longer are sales and marketing campaigns merely targeted to groups or around special occasions, such as the holidays.
+No longer are sales and marketing campaigns merely targeted to customer segments or around special occasions, such as the holidays.
 Your sales and marketing need to directly connect with an individual customer as 96% of consumers expect a seamless shopping experience across channels.